pshenok/commit-message-generator-cli/README.md

 # Commit Message Generator CLI

-A Node.js command-line interface (CLI) tool to generate commit messages using the GPT-4 API.
+A Node.js command-line interface (CLI) tool to generate commit messages using the GPT API.
 This tool will analyze your uncommitted code changes and suggest 5 commit messages.
 You can select one of the suggested messages, and the tool will output a `git commit` command with the chosen message.

 ## Features